 This type of shaking will start one way and then may evolve into another type.
 At first, the parrot may hold still and appear to tremor slightly.
 This shaking may be accompanied by:

 - Shivering in the main body or wings of the parrot

 - Nervously shuffling away from you or any other presence in the room

 These signs make it clear your bird is afraid.
 As noted by Natural Encounters, parrots are very body language expressive.
 Their owners can easily miss many of the nuances of their non-verbal communications.

 The parrot’s actions may change as you or the perceived threat approaches the bird.
 Possible threats may include a cat or dog or a guest the parrot doesn’t know.
 Carefully monitor the parrot for any other signs of fear.

-If the bird continues to feel threatened, the shaking may intensify.
-The bird will take on defensive measures, such as:
+If your parrot continues to feel threatened, the shaking may intensify.
+It’ll take on defensive measures, such as: